-How to get to Cerveteri from Rome: the best way is by car.
-If you can’t drive there, take the train from Rome and get off at Marina di Cerveteri station from where you will take a bus from line D to Piazzale Moretti or Piazza Aldo Moro, and from here line G to the necropolis.
+- How to get to Cerveteri from Rome: the best way is by car.
+If you decided not to drive in Rome, take the train from Roma Termini or San Pietro and get off at Marina di Cerveteri station from where you will take a bus from line D to Piazzale Moretti or Piazza Aldo Moro, and from here line G to the necropolis.

-Opening hours for Cerveteri and Tarquinia necropoles: 8.30 am to sunset, closed on Mondays, December 25th, January 1st.
-Check the official website for more info on hours and prices http://www.tarquinia-cerveteri.it/en
+- Opening hours for Cerveteri and Tarquinia necropolis: 8.30 am to sunset, closed on Mondays, December 25th, January 1st.

 Terni – Cascata delle Marmore